-- reviewer (head of department/office) are responsible for the content they approve and to whom they share permission with.
+- reviewer (head of department/office) is responsible for the content they approve and to whom they share permission with.

 - York Portal/CMS members may access the CMS by https only.
-Other college servers may be access via sFTP and/or SSH.
+Other college servers may be accessed via sFTP and/or SSH.

-- York ePortfolio/Student Blogs website uses a combination of login accounts, student can log in using their York College Active Directory account.
+- York e-Portfolio/Student Blogs website uses a combination of login accounts, students can log in using their York College Active Directory account.
 Faculty must request access to the helpdesk.

 - No virtual domain is available and/or allow.